apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 the task will keep running until it completes (or times out, etc).
 But with CeleryExecutor, provided you have set a grace period, the task will only keep running up until the grace period has elapsed, at which time the task will be terminated.

-Finally, note that it doesn't have to be either-or.
-With CeleryKubernetesExecutor you have the best of both worlds.
-Tasks by default will go to Celery workers.
-But if you want a task to run with KubernetesExecutor, you send it to the ``kubernetes`` queue and it will run in its own pod.
+Finally, note that it does not have to be either-or; with CeleryKubernetesExecutor, it is possible to use both CeleryExecutor and
+KubernetesExecutor simultaneously on the same cluster.
+CeleryKubernetesExecutor will look at a task's ``queue`` to determine whether to run on Celery or Kubernetes.
+By default, tasks are sent to Celery workers, but if you want a task to run using KubernetesExecutor, you send it to the  ``kubernetes`` queue and it will run in its own pod.

 ***************
 Fault Tolerance